Moments and growth indices for the nonlinear stochastic heat equation with rough initial conditions

-Hence, for all $x\in\R$, then the function $a\mapsto E_{a,\sd}(x)$ is nondecreasing for $\sd >0$ and nonincreasing for $\sd <0$. \end{enumerate} \end{proposition} \begin{proof} (i) is trivial. (ii) follows from a direct calculation. (iii) is routine.
+Hence, for all $x\in\R$, then the function $a\mapsto E_{a,\sd}(x)$ is nondecreasing for $\sd>0$ and nonincreasing for $\sd<0$. \end{longlist} \end{propositionn} \begin{pf} (i) Is trivial. (ii) Follows from a direct calculation. (iii) Is routine.
 We now prove (iv).
-Suppose that $\sd <0$.
+Suppose that $\sd<0$.
 We first prove the upper bound.
-Since $x\mapsto E_{a,\sd}(x)$ is an even function, we shall only consider $x\ge 0$.
-We need to show that for $x\ge 0$
+Since $x\mapsto E_{a,\sd}(x)$ is an even function, we shall only consider $x\ge0$.
+We need to show that for $x\ge0$

-or equivalently from the fact that $1-\Phi\left(\frac{a \sd+x}{\sqrt{a}}\right) = \Phi\left(\frac{-a \sd -x}{\sqrt{a}}\right)$,
+or equivalently from the fact that $1-\Phi (\frac{a \sd +x}{\sqrt {a}} ) = \Phi (\frac{-a \sd-x}{\sqrt{a}} )$,

 This is true since